glpi-project/doc-agent/source/plugins/toolbox-plugin.rst

 Again **ToolBox** is mainly a GLPI-Agent based tool allowing to run a netscan tasks over a network only using a glpi-agent and a browser.
-Netscan task is firstly used to discover and inventory networks devices or printer supporting SNMP, but now (available in nightly builds), it also supports to discover and inventory computers like ESX, Unix/Linux supporting ssh and windows computers supporting WinRM using :doc:`RemoteInventory task <../tasks/remote-inventory>`.
+Netscan task is firstly used to discover and inventory networks devices or printer supporting SNMP, but now (available since GLPI Agent 1.6), it also supports to discover and inventory computers like ESX, Unix/Linux supporting ssh and windows computers supporting WinRM using :doc:`RemoteInventory task <../tasks/remote-inventory>`.

 Run tasks results can be stored in the agent environment and you can browse them on **Results** dedicated pages.
-But (available in nightly builds) you can also simply and directly send them to a GLPI server, without storing them locally.
+But (available since GLPI Agent 1.6) you can also simply and directly send them to a GLPI server, without storing them locally.
 You can indeed select as job target any glpi-agent configured target (local or server) or the local glpi-agent installation folder.

 .. note::